AdobeDocs/experience-manager-64.es-ES/help/release-notes/sp-release-notes.md

 AEM 6.4.3.0 es una actualización importante que incluye correcciones y mejoras clave de rendimiento, estabilidad, seguridad y del cliente realizadas tras la disponibilidad general de AEM 6.4 en abril de 2018.

-También es acumulativo, lo que significa que 6.4.3.0 incluye todas las versiones de los Service Packs de AEM 6.4 que se hayan publicado antes.
+It is also cumulative which means that 6.4.3.0 includes all AEM 6.4 service packs release before it.

-Algunos de los aspectos destacados de AEM 6.4.3.0 son:
+Some of the key highlights of AEM 6.4.3.0 are:

 * El repositorio integrado (Apache Jackrabbit Oak) se ha actualizado a la versión 1.8.9.
-* Se Añadió la compatibilidad con la propiedad allowPaths en las plantillas de formularios adaptables.
+* Added support for allowedPaths property on Adaptive forms templates.
-* Búsqueda mejorada basada en paneles para Recursos en AEM
+* Enhanced panel based search for Assets in AEM
-* Correcciones de secuencias de comandos entre sitios (XSS) en la página Inicio de sesión.
+* Cross-site scripting (XSS) fixes in the Login page.
-* Se ha mejorado la instrumentación de la interfaz de usuario.
+* Improved UI instrumentation.
-* Mejoras en la administración de FormData.
+* Improvements in FormData handling.
-* Se ha mejorado el manejo de la nominación de elementos dentro de un campo múltiple.
+* Improved handling of item naming inside a Multifield.
-* Se ha mejorado la gestión de los elementos de marcador de posición (Vista de tarjeta y Vista de Lista) durante la selección.
+* Improved handling of placeholder items (Card View and List View) during selection.
-* Se Añadió la autenticación IMS de Adobe y la compatibilidad de Admin Console con los servicios administrados.
+* Added Adobe IMS Authentication and Admin Console Support for Managed Services.

 **Assets**

-* El flujo de trabajo de recursos de actualización de DAM no extrae referencias de archivos INDD si la opción ID Decouple está activada.
+* The DAM Update Asset workflow does not extract references from INDD files if the IDS Decouple option is enabled.
 NPR-26243; Revisión para CQ-4250933
 * El mensaje de éxito no se muestra cuando los recursos se publican con el Editor masivo de recursos.
 NPR-26252; Revisión para CQ-4251688.
-* Después de ver un recurso desde un resultado de búsqueda, si hace clic en el botón Atrás del explorador, se genera un mensaje de error &quot;Solicitud incorrecta&quot; con un código de error 400.
+* Having looked at an asset from a search result, if you click the Back button in the browser, it leads to a &#39;Bad Request&#39; error message with 400 error code.
 NPR 26578; Revisión para CQ-4253741
-* Los metadatos del recurso muestran un error de Área de nombres no válido tras instalar un Service Pack.
-NPR-22341; Quickfix para CQ-4237202
+* The asset metadata shows invalid namespace error after installing a service pack.
+NPR-22341; Quickfix for CQ-4237202
-* La opción para reordenar las carpetas y los fragmentos de contenido en la vista de lista no se muestra en las carpetas correspondientes.
+* The option to reorder folders and content fragments in list view is not displayed for the applicable folders.
 NPR-27153; Revisión para CQ-4255873
-* Los usuarios no pueden agregar recursos a una nueva colección, ya que se genera un mensaje de error con una imagen rota en el cuadro de diálogo emergente de error.
+* Users are not able to add assets to a new collection, as it results in an error message with a broken image in the error popup dialog.
 NPR-22431; Revisión para CQ-4237086
 * La lista desplegable en cascada no es compatible con las listas desplegables dinámicas.
 NPR-27043; Revisión para CQ-4252564
-* Si los usuarios establecen un valor no predeterminado para la &quot;Carpeta raíz de la Compañía&quot; en la configuración de nube de DMS7, el ajuste preestablecido de visor no funciona como se espera.
+* If users set a non-default value for the &#39;Company Root Folder&#39; in the DMS7 cloud config, the Viewer Preset does not work as expected.
 NPR-26360; Revisión para CQ-4249505
-* El sistema de informes de recursos no funciona en instancias con un gran número de recursos.
+* Asset reporting is failing for instances with a very large number of assets.
 NPR-27278; Revisión para CQ-4256748
-* Las subcarpetas no heredan el perfil de imagen SmartCrop de la carpeta principal.
+* Subfolders do not inherit the parent folder&#39;s SmartCrop image profile.
 NPR-27197; Revisión para CQ-4256273
 * Cuando se habilita la integración con Dynamic Media, se modifican algunas propiedades de metadatos de Recursos.
 No se muestran los atributos de anchura, altura y ubicación.
 NPR-27203; Revisión para CQ-4256258
 * Dynamic Media no utiliza el proxy configurado para algunos tipos de recursos.
 NPR-25211; Revisión para CQ-4244871
-* La página Editor de metadatos contiene una excepción de puntero nulo para un parámetro de elemento no válido.
+* Metadata Editor page contains Null Pointer Exception for invalid item parameter.
 NPR-26169; Revisión para CQ-4241368.
-* Si una lista desplegable tiene una regla de opciones y se le ha aplicado una regla necesaria, la regla requerida no se puede cumplir en el editor de metadatos.
-NPR-27479; Revisión de CQ-4251428
+* If a drop-down has a choice rule and a required rule applied to it, the required rule cannot be satisfied in the metadata editor.
+NPR-27479; Hotfix of CQ-4251428

 **Sites**

-* Un usuario puede controlar las funciones del editor de texto enriquecido en el modo de pantalla completa en línea mediante políticas de contenido, pero no puede controlar las funciones del editor de texto enriquecido del cuadro de diálogo Editar con políticas de contenido.
+* A user can control the rich text editor features in the in-line full screen mode using content policies, but cannot control the Edit Dialog rich text editor features with content policies.
 NPR-26750: revisión para CQ-4241130
 * El editor de texto enriquecido no se puede utilizar cuando se cambia de pantalla completa a cuadro de diálogo flotante.
 La vista flotante contiene dos editores de texto enriquecido.
 NPR-25589: revisión para CQ-4206008
 * Cuando se pulsa la tecla de retorno (tecla Intro) en un campo de texto, el editor de texto enriquecido cambia al modo de pantalla completa.
 NPR-26204: revisión para CQ-4245893
 * El complemento de Lista del editor de texto enriquecido se desactiva automáticamente y no permite modificaciones.
 NPR-26507: revisión para CQ-4239387